Herbal Medicine

 Medical Herbalists

 Medical Herbalists are trained in the same diagnostic techniques as orthodox doctors but also incorporate a more traditional and holistic approach to healthcare.
 This means identifying the cause of the problem rather than just the symptoms, and treating the person as a whole and not just the illness.
 Medical Herbalists are trained to identify any potential interactions between orthodox and herbal medicines and to know when a condition is best referred to a doctor or another therapist.
-In this country, professionally qualified Medical Herbalists belong to the Irish Institute of Medical Herbalists and can be identified by the letters MIIMH after their names.
+In this country, the majority of professionally qualified Medical Herbalists belong to the National Institute of Medical Herbalists and can be identified by the letters MNIMH after their names.

-For more information about Herbal Medicine or to make an arrange a consultation, please contact Anne-Marie Reilly, Medical Herbalist at the Lismore Clinic, Lismore, Co.
+For more information about Herbal Medicine or to make an arrange a consultation, please contact Marie Reilly, Medical Herbalist at the Lismore Clinic, Lismore, Co.
 Waterford, on 058 53200 or 087 9345910.